-The procedure utilizes a pill-sized capsule camera that, once swallowed, travels through the digestive tract.
+The procedure utilizes a pill-sized capsule camera.
+Once swallowed, travels through the digestive tract.
 The camera transmits images along the way, giving your GI doctor a unique view that is used in the detection and diagnosis of the following:

 Here are some steps that may be recommended:

-After the sensor array is applied to your abdomen using adhesive sleeves, the capsule endoscope will be ingested with water.
+Firstly, after the sensor array is applied to your abdomen using adhesive sleeves, the capsule endoscope will be ingested with water.
 It then passes through your digestive tract naturally while transmitting video images to a data recorder worn on a belt for approximately eight hours.

-Following the capsule ingestion, unless your physician instructs you otherwise, you will be permitted to drink clear liquids after two hours and eat a light meal after four hours.
+Then, following the capsule ingestion, unless your physician instructs you otherwise, you will be permitted to drink clear liquids after two hours and eat a light meal after four hours.
 You will need to avoid vigorous physical activity, such as running or jumping, during the study.
 After ingesting the capsule and until it is excreted, you should not have a Magnetic Resonance Imaging (MRI) examination or be near an MRI machine.

 You will need to return to Charleston GI to return the data recorder and sensor array so that the images acquired during your exam can be downloaded to a workstation for review.
 After the GI doctor has looked at this video, you will be contacted with the results.

-The capsule is disposable and almost always passes naturally with your bowel movement without pain or discomfort.
+Importantly, the capsule is disposable and almost always passes naturally with your bowel movement without pain or discomfort.
 If you have a fever after the test, trouble swallowing or increasing chest or abdominal pain, call us immediately.

 As the largest independent gastroenterology practice in the Lowcountry, locals know where to go when they are feeling less than their best.
-Our qualified GI specialist are equipped to treat a variety of GI disorders, assessing symptoms and other health risk factors to provide much-needed relief.
+Our qualified GI specialists are equipped to treat a variety of GI disorders, assessing symptoms and other health risk factors to provide much-needed relief.